CTTY/CUDA-Project-/deviceVersion/README.md

 # STAP-CUDA version

 ## Compile
 Enter "nvcc batchFFT_2.cu CholeskySolver.cu Test.cu Util.cu MatrixTranspose.cu -o STAP -lcublas -lcusolver -lcufft" in command line to compile, and this will output a executable file named "STAP".
-Enter "./STAP" to execute it.
+Enter "./STAP" in command line to execute it.

 ## Parameters